 Extract from ‘The Roman de la Rose and Thirteenth Century Prohibitions of Homosexuality’

 a paper by Jo Ann Hoeppner Moran Cruz for the Georgetown University Cultural Studies Conference

-Sketches for Roman de la Rose and K Book from Book of the Hours - Medieval manuscript
+Sketches for Roman de la Rose and K Book from the Medieval manuscript

 Book of he Hours